BenedyktT/gastroCalculator/README.md

 For testing endpoints I've used supertest

 local database will be run for selected tests

-### `npm build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

 ## Biggest issues on the way